sougaaat/Telagana-Growth-Analysis/README.md

 ## Overview
 This repository contains the datasets, icons, and Jupyter Notebook (.ipynb) file used to develop the Telangana Growth Analysis Dashboard in Power BI.
 The dashboard provides transparent insights into the economic landscape of Telangana, specifically focusing on e-STAMPS and Transportation data. <br>

+This project is a submission for <a href = "https://codebasics.io/challenge/codebasics-resume-project-challenge">Codebasics Resume Project Challenge</a>. <br>

 Here's the dashboard: <a href="https://app.powerbi.com/view?r=eyJrIjoiNjliZjYxNjUtNTQ5My00ZjgwLThiOTQtYWY0YzkwMjNmNWQ3IiwidCI6IjhlODZjZjVlLTEyNTItNDFhNS1hN2IyLTBmZGJiOTFhMzUyNCJ9"> Telangana Growth Analysis PBIX </a>
 ## Files and Structure
 **Datasets**: The datasets directory contains the raw data used for the analysis, including e-STAMPS revenue, documentation registrations, and transportation statistics. <br>